maheshrijal/notes/docs/aws/route53.md

 - Ability to **shift traffic from one region to other** based on the defined bias
 - Expand Traffic (Bias: 1 - 99) Decrease Traffic (Bias: -1 - -99)
 - Resource can be AWS Resources or On-Premise resources (Specify Latitute/Longitude)
-- Must use Route 53 traffic flow(advances) to use this feature
+- Must use Route 53 traffic flow(advanced) to use this feature

 ### Multivalue Answer Routing Policy